0

 Nickel (Ni) alloys, Tin (Sn) alloys

-Miniaturization, stability, low temperature coefficient of resistance
+Miniaturization, electrical stability, low TCR

 Other Applications